-The designations of the PTO locations (indicated by large black dot) refer to the mounting location of the PTO in the vehicle, viewed looking towards the rear of the gearbox.
+The designations of the PTO locations (indicated by large black dot) and the direction of rotation refer to the mounting location of the PTO in the vehicle, viewed looking towards the rear of the gearbox.
 These designations have to be used when ordering these PTO's: Z=Centre, R=Right, U=Under, O=above and L=Left in relation to the countershaft in the gearbox.